Britman72/AT_presence/README.md

 ### Step 3

 Change the string “name” to the name of the person you are updating.
-Note, you will need to create a piston and repeat this process for EACH person you are capturing presence for.
+Only enter one name here.

 ```
    define